-With the B.Arch., the successful student may proceed with the sequence of internship and the professional steps that lead to licensure as well as eligibility for certification from the National Council of Architectural Registration Boards (NCARB).
-The B.S.A.T. is a non-professional degree offering that permits the successful student to gain a license to practice architecture in the state of New York but does not make the degree holder eligible for NCARB certification.
-Should the successful B.S.A.T. graduate later seek to gain a first professional degree in architecture, he/she could pursue a first professional B.Arch. or a first professional M.Arch.
+The Bachelor of Science in Architectural Technology (B.S.A.T.) is a non-professional degree offering that permits the successful student to gain a license to practice architecture in the state of New York but does not make the degree holder eligible for NCARB certification.
+Should the successful B.S.A.T. graduate later seek to gain a first professional degree in architecture, they could pursue a first professional B.Arch. or a first professional M.Arch.